 HEALTH TESTING: Quibeyn Farm maintains a closed herd.
 All goats entering from outside herds are quarantined and tested for CAE, CL, Johne’s Disease and Q-fever and the entire herd is re-tested every three years.
 New Mexico is considered a TB and Brucellosis free state so testing for these diseases has been discontinued as of 2017.
 As of June 12, 2017, all adult goats have tested negative for Caprine Arthritis Encephalitis (CAE), Caseous Lymphadenitis (CL), Johne’s Disease and Q-fever.

 MILK: Breeding with an emphasis on milk production and extended lactations, daily production records are maintained on all does in milk.
-Quibeyn Farm hopes to put its does on milk testing in 2018.
+On milk test in 2019.

 REGISTRATION: All Quibeyn Nigerian Dwarfs are either dual registered, or are registerable, with ADGA and AGS.

 SALES: Quibeyn Farm does not take reservations or deposits on planned breedings.
 All bucklings from first fresheners will be wethered and only exceptional bucklings from proven producers will be available as bucklings.
 Registration papers will be provided for all goats sold – it is the buyer’s responsibility to register/transfer the goat(s) into their names.
 All Sales are Final.
 Single goats will not be sold unless the purchaser has other goats.

 Buckling (see above) – $300.00; two or more $275.00 each

 Wether – $100.00; two or more $75.00 each

 Doeling – $275.00; two or more $250.00 each